Effects of traumatic brain injury can include hearing loss or tinnitus

 If you notice symptoms after any kind of head trauma, be sure to have your hearing checked as part of your workup.

 Treatment will depend on the symptom and its cause.
 A ruptured eardrum, for example, can recover on its own in about a month.
 Damaged ossicular bones can be repaired or replaced surgically.
 Dizziness from Meniere’s syndrome can be treated with medications, but you will not be able to reverse hearing loss.
-A hearing aid will help.

 Key message: Be sure to get an auditory evaluation after any incident that might have injured your brain and mention your history when you speak to a doctor about any current hearing or balance issues.